Back to top

 To get this key:

-2. Enter a unique alias to describe this Vendor-Unique Attestation Key.
-This is mandatory.
+5. Enter a unique alias to describe this Vendor-Unique Attestation Key.
+This step is required.

 Set up a server